nick-gray-bah/python-trader/README.md

 # Python Trader

+## OVERVIEW

+This project automates stock trading decisions for a list of provided tickers and a selected stock trading strategy.
+Available strategies are listed below.

+Designed for efficiency and scalability, this project enables users to automate their selected trading strategy for any combination of stocks, time horizons and buy/sell thresholds.

+## Strategies

-## RSI & MACD Strategy
+### RSI & MACD Strategy

-This project automates stock trading decisions using a dual-indicator strategy based on the Relative Strength Index (RSI) and the Moving Average Convergence Divergence (MACD).
+A dual-indicator strategy based on the Relative Strength Index (RSI) and the Moving Average Convergence Divergence (MACD).

 Strategy Overview:

 - The RSI acts as the primary signal indicator, identifying potential overbought or oversold conditions.
 - The MACD serves as a confirmation indicator, filtering and validating trade signals to reduce false entries.

-Designed for efficiency and scalability, this project enables users to automate their RSI-MACD trading strategy for any combination of stocks, trading horizons and buy/sell thresholds.
+### EMA Crossover and RSI Strategy

+A dual-indicator strategy based on a short term Exponential Moving Average (EMA) crossing above the long term EMA, and a Bullish RSI signal.

+Strategy Overview:

+- The EMA crossover acts as the primary signal indicator, indicating a bullish price movement.
+- The RSI acts as the confirmation indicator, indicating that the stock is bullish but not overbought or oversold.

-## Key Features:
+## Key Features

-   - Dynamic buy, sell, or hold decisions based on RSI-MACD alignment.
+- Dynamic buy, sell, or hold decisions based on strategy alignment.
 - Configurable stock symbols and trade parameters.
 - Stop-loss and take-profit support for risk management.

 ## Steps to Run the Project